 Sickness can be a tricky issue to manage.
 While sick employees need to be treated fairly, you want to ensure that 'sickness' is not being used as cover for unauthorised absence.
 Taking disciplinary action against sick employees presents particular legal risks.
 You also need to ensure that you respect employees’ entitlement to statutory sick pay (SSP) or other contractual sick pay.

 Well-considered sickness policies can help reduce absence, by discouraging employees from taking 'sick' days as a form of extra holiday.
-For example, you might require employees to phone in sick (rather than taking the easier approach of sending an email).
+For example, you might require employees to phone in sick (rather than taking the easier approach of sending an email or text).
 You might also ask to speak to them on their return and require completion of a self-certification sick note explaining the reason for their absence.